Ron's specialty I'm quoting now, Ron Clain's specialty is the whole of government and especially transportation.

 First off, the headline in the opening paragraph.

-President Obama already has an Ebola Tsar.
+President Obama already has an Ebola czar.

 Where is she?

-As the Ebola situation in West Africa continues to deteriorate, some U.S. officials are claiming that they would have been able to better deal with the public health threat if only they had more money.
+As the Ebola situation of West Africa continues to deteriorate, some U.S. officials are claiming that they would have been able to better deal with the public health threat if only they had more money.

 Well, that's solved.